An IOXIO® ceramic sharpener is the perfect knife sharpener for sharpening and keeping your kitchen knives sharp.

 An IOXIO® sharpening rod is made of sintered ceramic.
-It combines the hardness of the whetstone with the shape of the conventional sharpening steel.
-The difference compared to a sharpening steel (made of steel) is that with a ceramic sharpening rod you rub off material from the blade ("material abrasion"), which is why the knife edge is reshaped and re-sharpened.
-IOXIO® ceramic sharpening rods are not coated.
-They are made of an all-ceramic sharpening rod and will wear down with virtually no abrasion during sharpening.
+It combines the hardness of the sharpening stone with the shape of the conventional sharpening steel.
+The difference compared to a sharpening steel (made of steel) is that with a ceramic sharpening rod you rub off material from the blade ("material abrasion"), which is why the knife edge is reshaped and ground.
+Since ceramic is much harder than any knife made of steel, the ceramic rod hardly wears out when sharpened.

 Extra tip: The larger the knife, the longer the sharpening steel.
-Use sharpening rods with a working length of at least 26.00 cm for large chef's knives.
+For large chef's knives, use an extra-long sharpening steel with a working length of at least 26.00 cm.

 FAQ - Ceramic sharpening rod

 It depends on your knife.
 The sharpening angle for chef's and kitchen knives is between 10 and 20 degrees.
 For modern kitchen knives we recommend a sharpening angle of 15 degrees.